JOIN MAA TODAY!

 ACTIVE CALL TO ACTION EVENTS

-Urge Your Representative to Vote YES for RON
+Urge Your Representative to Vote “YES” on Federal RON Bill

 Last year, Senators Mark Warner (D-VA) and Kevin Cramer (R-ND) introduced the SECURE Notarization Act of 2021 (S. 1625).
 Co-sponsorship of this bill was a key ask during MBA’s National Advocacy Conference earlier this year.
 This bipartisan, bicameral legislation would allow notaries in all states to perform RON transactions.